Staying on Purpose: Insights on the Heart/Kidney Relationship

 In the interview, I share why Yoga and Chinese Medicine create a perfect synthesis, as well as personal insights and habits for success that I think will benefit you.

-You can listen to the full interview by pressing play below.
-And please feel free to share it with anyone you think it may help or inspire.
+Please feel free to share it with anyone you think it may help or inspire.

 Once you’ve listened, I'd love to hear what insights you gained in the comments below.